jyhanna/StickyWickets/README.md

+This package project provides a way to supplement map-based navigation on ROS using basic visual cues.
+These visual supplementations are basic shapes with solid colors that can be detected by an on-board webcam.
+Once detected these signs can then be reacted to by the TurtleBot.

 Setup requirements:

-1. Download sticky_wickets package folder from google drive into your catkin_ws on your local computer and the turtlebot.
+1. Download sticky_wickets package folder into your catkin_ws on your workstation and the turtlebot.
 2. Ensure the network between the turtlebot and your workstation is setup properly.